tatortrechts/data.tatortrechts.de/Format.md

 This initally format will get transformed / enriched / cleaned in our pipeline (more details in [aggregate](https://github.com/rechtegewalt/data.tatortrechts.de/tree/master/aggregate)).
 We will provide more information about final data at some point.

+## Simplifications

+For the first version of this formar, we made several simplifications.
+These should be addressed in future work.

+- each incident can only have one location
+- each incident can only have one date
+- tags, factums, motives are only concatenated lists
+- each incident can have a date, but not a datetime (some chronicles provide the time in the body text (e.g. reach out))

 ## Overview of the Database Schema

 For now, make some assumptions.
 An incident can only have on location and date.